 The Accessibility Services Office (AS) facilitates the inclusion of students with a range of disabilities into all aspects of university life.
-Services are provided to students with a documented disability whether physical, sensory, a learning disability or a mental health condition.
+Services are provided to students with a documented disability whether physical, sensory, a learning disability, or a mental health condition.
 Students with temporary disability (e.g. broken arm) are also eligible for the service.
-Even if you never need any accommodations, you can relax knowing you can access them if necessary.
+Even if students never need any accommodations, they can relax knowing they can access them if necessary.
 Accommodations may include note-taking services, alternative format textbooks, and exam-writing support.

-The Academic Success Centre provides a range of supports to help you reach your academic potential.
-Meet one-on-one with a learning strategist, access online resources, try a drop-in-session or workshop.
+The Academic Success Centre provides a range of supports to help students reach their academic potential.
+Meet one-on-one with a learning strategist, access online resources, or try a drop-in-session or workshop.

 This program provides a unique approach for MBA students to improve their business communication skills.
-During the meetings, the instructor, Chris Buccella, targets your specific needs and provides supportive feedback.
-Click here to book to register for an appointment.
+During the meetings, the instructor targets students’ specific needs and provides supportive feedback.
+Book to register for an appointment.

-Formerly known as English Language & Writing Support (ELWS) is a program offered by the School of Graduate Studies (SGS).
+The Graduate Centre for Academic Communications (GCAC), formerly known as English Language & Writing Support (ELWS), is a program offered by the School of Graduate Studies (SGS).
 It provides graduate students with free advanced training in academic writing and speaking.
 It offers non-credit courses, single-session workshops, individual writing consultations, and website resources.
 While the workshops function on a drop-in basis, consultations require an appointment, and courses require registration.

-Open to all U of T students with an interest in language (not just English and not just international students), this program connects students who want to practise a new language and share their own in a casual setting.
-Apply in September for fall 2017.
+The CIE Language Exchange (CIE) is open to all University of Toronto students with an interest in language (not just English and not just international students).
+This program connects students who want to practise a new language and share their own in a casual setting.

-A non-credit program open to all international and visiting/exchange students that provides the opportunity to develop communication skills in English, gain insight into Canadian culture and life at U of T, and share cultural experiences.
+The English Communication Program at the CIE is a non-credit program open to all international and visiting/exchange students that provides the opportunity to develop communication skills in English, gain insight into Canadian culture and life at the University of Toronto, and share cultural experiences.